rcarrata/rcarrata.github.io/_posts/2020-06-16-operators-in-opc4.md

 In OpenShift 4 the Operators are key for main operations, deployments and upgrades within our cluster.

-The Operator Lifecycle Manager (OLM in short name), helps users install, update, and manage the lifecycle of all Operators and their associated services running across their clusters.
+The Operator Lifecycle Manager (OLM for short) helps users install, update, and manage the lifecycle of all Operators and their associated services running across their clusters.

-This OLM is part of the Operator Framework, defined by CoreOS and widely spread into the Kubernetes Community among these years.
+This OLM is part of the Operator Framework, defined by CoreOS and widely adopted across the Kubernetes community over the years.

-The Operator Framework is an open source toolkit designed to manage Kubernetes native apps (also called Operators) in a automated, time-effective and scalable way.
+The Operator Framework is an open source toolkit designed to manage Kubernetes native apps (also called Operators) in an automated, time-effective, and scalable way.

 ## 2. Operator Lifecycle Manager Architecture